whiteboxmodel/time-series/_posts/2024-03-21-benchmark-linear-regression-for-stress-testing.md

 ![Training and validation loss for the linear regression model](../Charts/Linear_regression_training_and_validation_loss.png)

 The training output and the chart show that both training and test loss curves are flattened at the end of the training which means that the linear model cannot improve any further with the given settings.
-Note that we may be able to achieve a lower loss by trying out different learning rates (`lr` parameter in `torch.optim.Adam`) and batch sizes (`batch_size` parameter in `create_batched_sequences`).
+Note that we may achieve a lower loss by trying out different learning rates (`lr` parameter in `torch.optim.Adam`) and batch sizes (`batch_size` parameter in `create_batched_sequences`).
 We will look into hyperparameter tuning in a later post.

 Now let's predict the unemployment rate for the entire historical data.
 For this exercise, we need to preserve the chronological order of the observations since we want to plot the predictions.
-To achieve it, we will create a sequence of input vectors that contains both the training and testing sets.
+To achieve this, we will create a sequence of input vectors that contains both the training and testing sets.
 We will use `create_fixed_length_sequences` function to create a `(1, n, x_size)` tensor, where the first dimension is the batch size (a batch of one long sequence with the entire history), `n` is the length of the historical data, and `x_size` is the number of x variables as before.

 ```Python3
 # Create one long array (train + test) and predict with it